slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 ### Admission controller configuration

 We need to configure Kyverno to verify the deployment attestation we created in [Activity 03](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/03/readme.md).
-To learn about verification for attestations signed with cosign, check out their [documentation](https://kyverno.io/docs/writing-policies/verify-images/sigstore/#keyless-signing-and-verification).

-There are two relevant files:
+There are two relevant files to configure our admission controller:

 1. A verification configuration file containing the trusted roots, in [kyverno/slsa-configuration.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/kyverno/slsa-configuration.yml).
-1. A Kyverno enforcer file ([kyverno/slsa-enforcer.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/kyverno/slsa-enforcer.yml)) that verifies the deployment attestation using the trusted roots.
+1. A Kyverno enforcer file [kyverno/slsa-enforcer.yml](https://github.com/laurentsimon/oss-na24-slsa-workshop-project1/blob/main/kyverno/slsa-enforcer.yml) that verifies the deployment attestation using the trusted roots.

 Clone the repository locally.
 Then follow the steps: